IT4063C-Fall24/final-project-burdhasp/README.md

 #### What did not go well?

-During Checkpoint 2, my code did not end up pushing got me a lower grade for that checkpoint but apart from everything nothing really went horribly wrong.
+During Checkpoint 2, my code did not end up pushing which got me a lower grade for that checkpoint but apart from everything nothing really went horribly wrong.

 #### What did you learn?